chaoss/grimoirelab-sirmordred/docker/README.md

 unaffiliated_group = Unknown
 ```

+For builidng the dashboard, mordred configures Kibiter.
+No config is needed
+by default but sometimes is useful to change the default time frame is shown.

+[panels]
+kibiter_time_from="now-90d"
+kibiter_default_index="git"

 We can also enable of disable the different phases.
 Let's start will all of
 them enabled.
 ```